What exactly is a tekton?

 - Decreases stress

-Our mission at Tekton Body is to help 10,000 dads lose fat, get stronger, and build muscle.
-We strive to inspire a new generation of tektons.
+My goal with this “side hustle” is to help as many dads as possible lose fat, get stronger, and build muscle.
+I want to inspire a new generation of tektons.
 A generation of men ready, willing, and able to lead.